CSolution Project Structure

 Source Code of Software Packs

-The benefit is a clean project directory that only contains the user code as well as configuration files for components:.
+The benefit is a clean project directory that only contains the user code and configuration files for components:.
 This keeps a repository small and makes it easy to upgrade to a new pack version.

 Note

-• During development of a software pack you may install a repository that contains the source of the software pack.
+- During the development of a software pack, you may install a repository, which contains the source of the software pack.

 Project Examples